Duo Trust Monitor is a threat detection feature focused on surfacing valuable and actionable security events to Duo administrators.

 |Administrator Designated||Duo Trust Monitor’s Risk Profile enables Duo administrators to set priority assets.
 These assets are then prioritized in the feature’s risk assessment.|

-When first setting up Duo Trust Monitor, administrators should designate their organization’s Risk Profile.
+We encourage you to designate your organization’s Risk Profile when first setting up Duo Trust Monitor.
 The Risk Profile flow enables administrators to select a prioritized set of Duo-protected applications, user groups, and locations/IPs.

 By setting and saving the Risk Profile, Duo Trust Monitor will weight Security Events involving these selections as more important than anomalies that don’t include a Risk Profile designation.
 Risk Profile anomalies appear at the top of the Security Events board and they are also marked with a yellow shield icon.
 Hovering over the yellow shield icon explains the connection between the event and the Risk Profile.

-Setting the Risk Profile is only a prioritization measure, it will not stop Duo Trust Monitor from surfacing events outside the scope of the profile.
-If an administrator either skips the Risk Profile set-up or selects every application, group, and location, Duo Trust Monitor still functions, but the feature will not prioritize any anomalies specifically over others.
+Setting the Risk Profile is required to surface and view events.
+If an administrator creates a Risk Profile which selects every application, group, and location, Duo Trust Monitor still functions, but the feature will not prioritize any anomalies specifically over others.

 Role required: Owner or Administrator

-When creating a Risk Profile, you'll step through selecting applications, user groups, and locations/IPs for inclusion in the profile.
+When creating a Risk Profile, you'll step through selecting event properties for inclusion in the profile.

 To set up a Risk Profile: